Portuguese heraldry: Air Force's heraldry

 The heraldry of the Portuguese Air Force was officially regulated in 1985, being largely based on the Army's 1969 heraldic standards.
 The 1985 Regulation of Heraldry is an update of the transitional standards approved in 1978 and replaced the previous Air Force's flag regulation of 1960, which also defined the mainly non-heraldic shields used by each unit.

 The coat of arms of the Air Force itself is field azur with a spread eagle or beaked and membered gules, an aeronautical coronet and under the shield a scroll with the motto Ex mero motu (from the mere motion).
 The aeronautical or Air Force's coronet is a variation on an astral crown, in which the pairs of wings alternate with crosses of Christ (traditional emblem of Portuguese military aviation).
-The achievement of arms of the Air Force can also be represented in the form of greater arms, with the addition of the following external elements: crest (a wing or charged with a cross of Christ), torse (azur and or), supporters (a lion gules handling the banner of arms of the Armed Forces General Staff in dexter and a dolphin sable handling the banner of arms the Air Force in sinister) and compartment (mountains vert in dexter and water waves vert in sinister).
+The achievement of arms of the Air Force can also be represented in the form of greater arms, with the addition of the following external elements: crest (a wing Or charged with a cross of Christ), torse (Azure and Or), supporters (a lion Gules holding the banner of arms of the Armed Forces General Staff in dexter and a dolphin Sable holding the banner of arms the Air Force in sinister) and compartment (mountains Vert in dexter and water waves Vert in sinister).

 Besides the Air Force itself, the following existing bodies have the right to bear coats of arms: base units, technical departments, commands, the Air Force Academy, the Inspection General of the Air Force and the Air Force Staff.
 The commanding officers of the base units and technical departments with a rank of colonel or above have also the right to bear a coat of arms.
 Exceptionally and if authorized by the Chief of Staff of the Air Force, coats of arms can also be granted to other bodies not listed above whose commanding officers have the rank of major or above.

 The coats of arms of the bodies are usually represented in a heater shield with an aeronautical coronet, with or without the crest.
 Additional external elements can also be represented.
 The coats of arms can form a badge, for this use being represented in a round shield surrounded by a laurel wreath in dexter and an oak wreath in sinister, topped by the aeronautical coronet and the crest.